collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 >>> layer.setInAndOut(browser, ['Title', 'Title (Link)', 'Effective Date (Date)', 'Local Publication Date (Custom)'], index=3)

 By default the view will be enabled for all types.
-We'll enable it for folders.
+We'll enable it for folders and collections

->>> layer.setInAndOut(browser, ['Folder'])
+>>> layer.setInAndOut(browser, ['Folder', 'Collection'])

 5. Specify a ``View Batch Size`` of 3 and then ``Add``.